 a.
 Identification of Loan Testing Populations.
-The IRG identified loan populations for testing each Metric (Loan Testing Population) either weekly or monthly during each test period rather than one time at the end of each test period.
-In its Work Papers, the IRG provided the SPF with weekly or monthly, as applicable, documentation of the IRG's Loan Testing Population procedures, including its validation of those procedures and resulting populations.
-This documentation included an overview of the Quality and Control (QC) Data & Requirements team procedures to (i) query the Loan Testing Population, (ii) validate the population, (iii) randomize the data, (iv) select a statistically valid random sample, and (v) upload the data onto the IRG testing platform.
-Additionally, the IRG's documentation included screen shots of logic used to query Servicer's loan populations to extract the Loan Testing Population.
+The IRG identified loan populations for testing each Metric (Loan Testing Population) quarterly at the end of each test period.
+In its Work Papers, the IRG provided the SPF with documentation of the IRG's Loan Testing Population procedures, including its validation of those procedures and resulting populations.
+This documentation included an overview of the IRG's procedures to (i) query the Loan Testing Population, (ii) independently validate the population, (iii) randomize the data, (iv) select a statistically valid random sample, and (v) upload the data onto the testing platform.
+Additionally, the IRG's documentation included screen shots of the query logic and validation procedures performed by the IRG to extract the Loan Testing Population.